-When a home is vertical rather than horizontal like in this illustration, there are essentially no added roofing or foundation costs.
-Adding both a second floor and a finished daylight basement in this design is relatively cheap square footage and brings the overall price per square foot down!
+When a home is vertical rather than horizontal, like in this illustration, there are no added roofing or foundation costs.
+Adding a second floor and a finished daylight basement in this design is relatively cheap square footage and brings the overall price per square foot down!
 Elaborate lofts and upper levels that require many dormers are an exception to this strategy.

 SELECTION STRATEGY #3: SMART FINISHES

-Reducing finishes is a great way to bring down the budget but be aware that if the first two strategies are ignored then odds are the house will still be comparatively expensive regardless of selections.
+Reducing finishes is a great way to reduce the budget but be aware that if the first two strategies are ignored, the house will still be comparatively expensive regardless of selections.

 I would define “smart” finishes as products that are cheaper and are at least as functional as their more expensive alternatives.

-Reduce Flooring Costs.
-Hardwood floors add value and character to a home and in my opinion are good investments.
+Hardwood floors add value and character to a home and, in my opinion, are suitable investments.
 If necessary, money can be saved by putting carpet in the bedrooms.
 Vinyl/linoleum is cheaper than tile and can be a good alternative for kitchens and bathroom floors.
-True hardwood floors and carpets are not a good choice in humid areas like in daylight basements—finished concrete or laminate flooring are cheaper and more appropriate options here.
+Authentic hardwood floors and carpets are not a good choice in humid areas like daylight basements—finished concrete or laminate flooring is a cheaper and more appropriate option here.

-Reduce Tile.
-Tile labor and materials costs quickly add up.
-Tile is typically used near plumbing appliances, like in kitchens and bathrooms, but ironically it’s not the best material to repel water.
-Water can enter through weakened grout and damage subfloors, walls and framing without the owner even knowing it.
-Acrylic insert showers and tubs are superior when it comes to controlling water because they have fewer or no seams and they have the added benefit of being more affordable than custom tile work.
+Tile labor and materials cost quickly add up.
+Tile is typically used near plumbing appliances, like kitchens and bathrooms, but ironically it’s not the best material to repel water.
+Water can enter through weakened grout and damage subfloors, walls, and framing without the owner knowing it.
+Acrylic insert showers and tubs are superior in controlling water because they have fewer or no seams, and they have the added benefit of being more affordable than custom tile work.

 For bathroom design, wood wainscots are cheaper than tile wainscots.

-Reduce Countertop costs.
-I do not like the cheapest option which is laminate countertops- water and wood fibers are not a good combination.
+I do not like the cheapest option, which is laminate countertops- water and wood fibers are not a good combination.
 A laminate countertop could become worthless in 5 years with careless use.
-Solid surface (plastic) or entry-level quartz or granite are the most functional and maintenance free options for the money which can be bought for as little as $50/sf.
-Be aware that if $100/sf or more is spent on countertops, the additional expense will not be recovered at re-sale.
+Solid surface (plastic) or entry-level quartz or granite are the most functional and maintenance-free options for the money.
+Be aware that if too much money is spent on countertops, the additional expense will not be recovered at resale.

-If an open fireplace is a must, I would recommend a factory built firebox insert which saves the expense of building a masonry hearth, chimney and liner.
-A wood mantel and surround is cheaper than masonry.
-If the design demands it, builders can frame a wood ‘chimney’ above the roofline and side it with fiber-cement or wood siding.
+If an open fireplace is a must, I would recommend a factory-built firebox insert which saves the expense of building a masonry hearth, chimney, and liner.
+A wood mantel and surround are cheaper than masonry.
+If the design demands it, builders can frame a wood ‘chimney’ above the roofline and side it with fiber cement or wood siding.
 Stucco and masonry finishes are upgrades.

-Reduce Custom-sized Windows.
 Custom-sized windows can be twice as expensive and may require twice the lead time as off-the-shelf windows.
-If the window package is pricey ask your builder to bid the project using standard sizes instead.
+If the window package is pricey, ask your builder to bid on the project using standard sizes instead.

-Thanks for reading!
-Please ‘like’ this page to make sure you receive more articles like these in your news feed.
+Please ‘like’ this page to ensure you receive more articles like these in your news feed.

 Builder Buddy Inspections & Testing Buying, selling, or maintaining a home in the Asheville area?
-Call us for your inspections & testing for home inspections, well inspections, septic/sewer inspections, radon testing, mold testing and more.
+Call us for your inspections & testing for home inspections, mold testing, radon testing, wood destroying insect inspections, well and septic inspections, water testing, and more.
 828 484 6494. email@example.com